glasgowlab/glasgowlab.github.io/site/2_people.md

 :align: center
 ```
 <br>
-Come talk to us at our group meeting in the Hammer 5 conference room at 9:30 AM on Thursdays.
+Come talk to us at our group meeting in the Hammer 5 conference room at 1 pm on Thursdays.
 <br>
 <br>